Hyperstonk/endgame/packages/alice/README.md

 import { Alice } from '@endgame/alice';

 /**
- * If you're using Nuxt I recommend you
+ * If you're using Nuxt we recommend you
  * to do that in a plugin 🚀
  */
 ... global-plugin.js